SitiHassan/Risk-stratification-of-GP-practices-using-clustering-algorithms/README.md

 > **Can GP practices be grouped according to patterns of relative cardiovascular concern across multiple clinical domains?**

-The longer-term aim is to provide commissioners with an additional analytical tool for identifying patterns of concern and practices that may warrant further investigation, targeted support or training.
+The longer-term aim is to provide commissioners with an additional analytical tool for identifying patterns of concern and prioritise practices for training or support.

 The clustering is intended as an **exploratory prioritisation tool**, rather than a definitive classification of practice performance.

 ## Data

-The analysis combines cardiovascular indicators from multiple healthcare datasets, including:
+The analysis combines cardiovascular indicators from multiple datasets, including:

 - Quality and Outcomes Framework (QOF)
 - CVDPREVENT